-Lynchburg College is on the 2011 list of Military Friendly Schools compiled by G.I.
+Lynchburg College is on the 2013 list of Military Friendly Schools compiled by G.I.
 Jobs.
-The list honors the top 15 percent of colleges, universities, and trade schools doing the most to embrace America's veterans as students.
+The list honors the top 15 percent of colleges, universities, and trade schools which are doing the most to embrace America’s veterans as students.

-Schools on the list range from state universities and private colleges to community colleges and trade schools.
+The 1,739 schools on the list range from state universities and private colleges to community colleges and trade schools.
 The common bond is their shared priority of recruiting students with military experience.
+These schools offer scholarships and discounts, veterans’ clubs, full-time staff, military credit and other services to those who served.